CloutContracts/ccips/ISSUE_TEMPLATE.md

 **What is your ERC20 Address?**

 *CCS delivered upon milestones if accepted.
-Recieivng CCS isn't guaranteed.*
+Receiving CCS isn't guaranteed.*

 ## *Who* is the Author?